strimzi/proposals/084-open-feature-integration.md

 3. Requires rolling updates for changes.

-The third one is the most important for us because if we remove it, we will benefit it from in testing and also reducing overall time during changes features, which user might want to include in their infrastructure.
+The third one is the most important for us because if we remove it, we will benefit it from in testing and also reducing overall time during changes features, which users might want to include in their infrastructure.
+The third point is particularly crucial because the requirement for rolling updates introduces delays in the deployment process.
+Every time a feature gate is changed or updated, the entire system needs to be restarted, which can slow down testing and development cycles.
+By removing this constraint, we could dramatically enhance testing efficiency, allowing for more rapid iterations and immediate validation of feature changes.
+Additionally, it would reduce the overall deployment time for any new feature or change, providing users with a infrastructure that responds faster to updates and modifications.
+This would lead to smoother operations, potentially fewer disruptions, improving both developer and user experiences.

 On the other side for the more complex users with need of flagging system, we would support of [FlagD](https://github.com/open-feature/flagd), which is pretty known because [OpenFeature is CNCF Incubating project](https://www.cncf.io/projects/openfeature/).